Pkrts/Hive/hive_1.md

 hadoop fs -ls /user/hive/warehouse/hive_db.db

 --------------------------------------------------------------------------------------------------
-from here we go with hdfs path abive was from local path
+from here we go with hdfs path above was from local path

 ----> we will create the same table for practical purpose
 #command